rodrigorcz/skin-color-correction/README.md

-# skin-color-correction
+# Skin Color Correction

+> [!WARNING]
+> This software is under development

-human skin color correction software (white balance) in images that present considerable variability in color tones.
+Human skin color correction (white balance) in images that present considerable variability in color tones.